By Scott Butchart // April 21, 2018

 Insurance for your club and its directors is also a very good idea.
 General Liability Coverage protects your members and guests at any club sanctioned event (unless something illegal happens, like drunk driving for example), and Directors and Officers Coverage protects your executive from being sued personally (again, unless a crime is committed).
 For VanBrewers this works out to around $6 per member annually which is well worth the peace of mind.
 The CHA is in talks with an insurance company that may be able to offer GLC coverage to all homebrew clubs across Canada, similar to the one offered by the AHA in the US.
 More details will be provided once we have something from the underwriter.

 A Code of Conduct is also a great thing to have right away and incorporated into your club Bylaws.
 This details how your membership and their guests need to behave while attending any club sanctioned events, and consequences for behaviour unbecoming to the club.
 People do silly things when they’re drinking, but if it’s a much bigger issue you need to have a way to deal with it.
 Over intoxication, fighting, drunk driving and inappropriate speech are all good reasons to be immediately removed from an event, and possibly removed as a member.
 Promoting an inclusive culture should be the number one priority of your club but sometimes people can make that difficult.
 This indemnifies your club against some legal action should a major event occur.

-The CHA is more than happy to help your club get setup as a legal entity.
-Feel free to email Scott Butchart if you want some help with this process.
+The CHA is more than happy to help you get your club started.
+Feel free to email us if you want some help with this process.